 As you’ve probably already noticed, I am a fan of J.K.
 Rowling’s wizarding world.
 My admiration came from a young age, but despite this, I’ve yet to read all of J.K.
 Rowling’s works.

 This Halloween, I binge-watched the first three installments of the movies.
-Why?
-I was too scared to watch anything terrifying but still wanted to embrace the Halloween spirit.

 “The heroes and heroines who triumph in his stories are not those with the most powerful magic, but rather those who demonstrate the most kindness, common sense and ingenuity.”

 Illustrations were drawn by J.K.
 Rowling and Mary GrandPré, who also illustrated all seven of the Harry Potter books.
 According to Scholastic, proceeds of this novel will benefit the Children’s High-Level charity, which protects children’s rights and seeks to protect young people.